Zeroeh/RotMG-Appspot/README.md

  * v => a, action, g-recaptcha-response
  * *claimLoginReward
  * saveSecurityQuestions => guid, password
+ * forgotpasswordPage => links to a page where you enter your email

 **supportCampaign/** (campaign is not active)
  * claim => guid, password